You’ve received an offer, what next?

 Our expert teachers will deliver a high-quality learning experience.
 You can expect classes of no more than 25 students to ensure each student receives individual attention and support with plenty of discussion opportunities to improve your English.
 You will be assigned a Personal Tutor who is there to support you every step of the way to help you to stay on track to progress to university.
 Some teaching will be delivered through independent learning tasks that you can complete at a time of day that suits you.

 You will have access to a Learning Management System (LMS) or Virtual Learning Environment (VLE), the online hub for your programme.
-Here you will find collaboration tools, helpful materials, and more.
+Here you will find recorded lessons, collaboration tools, helpful materials, and more.

 To access course materials on a Learning Management System/Virtual Learning Environment or platform and undertake assessments, it is important that you come prepared with the appropriate technology.
 While it is possible to access and interact with most course content using tablets and smartphones, such as iPads, iPhones and android devices, these devices will not work for assessments.
 Therefore, you must have a PC or Mac based computer available for use.
 Please note that Linux and Chromebooks are not supported.

 To support you to success, you must arrive in Ireland, on campus, by your programme start date, and be ready to attend your induction programme and all subsequent timetabled classes.
-Please note that poor attendance that conflicts with our Attendance Policy (in accordance with Irish Visa requirements) will result in the termination of your studies.
+Please note that poor attendance that conflicts with our Attendance Policy will result in the termination of your studies.
+Visa sponsorship will also be withdrawn.

 Our induction programme will introduce you to your Centre, our staff, and welfare and support services.
 You will also receive full guidance on maintaining your health and safety whilst studying in Ireland.

-You will find out about your timetable, as well as important information about how we deliver your course.
+You will find out about your timetable, as well as important information about how we deliver your course through a mixture of classroom teaching and online learning.
 There will also be events to help you get to know your fellow students.

 Student accommodation is available.
 If you indicated at application that you would like to book through us, our Central Student Services Co-ordinator will contact you.
 Explore accommodation options

-If you are younger than 18 at the start of your course, it is mandatory for you to stay in a homestay option that will be arranged through our approved third-party provider.
+If you are younger than 18 at the start of your course, it is mandatory for you to stay on campus (unless you are living with your parent or approved guardian) which will be arranged through our Central Student Services coordinator.

 If you are booking private accommodation, it is important that you let us know where you are staying and you must live within a 60-minute commute of the Centre.